 As if a 125th anniversary weren’t monumental enough, a new dinosaur is moving into the Field Museum—a titanosauric one.

-Cast of Patagotitan mayorum, the Field’s new specimen is a giant, long-necked herbivore from Argentina, aptly named the Titanosaur.
+Cast of Patagotitan mayorum, the Field’s new specimen is a giant, long-necked Titanosaur from Argentina, aptly named Maximo.
 From snout to tail, it stretches 122 feet (in case you need visuals, that’s longer than two accordion CTA buses end-to-end—and about the length of 25 Danny DeVitos).

 Pteranodon replica, courtesy, Field Museum of Natural History

 “Our goal as an institution is to offer visitors the best possible dinosaur experiences, and we want that to start right when visitors first enter Stanley Field Hall,” says Field Museum President Richard Lariviere.
 “The new hanging gardens and the flock of pterosaurs will take our visitors back to the age of the dinosaurs and will complement the new Titanosaur.”

 When’s it all happening?
 Excitingly soon — over the next few months, in fact.
 However, lovers of the Museum’s iconic SUE the T. rex might be a little weepy to hear she’ll be moving from the main Hall to a new 5,800-square-foot gallery space as part of the Evolving Planet exhibit to make room for her new housemate.
 Fortunately, SUE doesn’t feel bad about it at all.

 In an official press release, SUE (reachable on Twitter @SUEtheTrex), explained that, “For years now, I've been pitching this to the Museum.
 A room with a better defensible position against velociraptor attacks and reduced exposure to possible meteorite collisions.
 Finally, the mammals in charge have come to their senses."

 SUE, courtesy, Field Museum of Natural History